1.2.14

 All journalism is investigative.
 Facts are checked; quotes verified.
-However, the specialty known as investigative journalism is a form that requires a blend of detective abilities, disciplined writing and editing, and the determination to follow a trail when the outcome is uncertain.
+However, the field known as investigative journalism is a form that requires intuition, detective skills, disciplined writing and editing, and the determination to follow a trail when the outcome is uncertain.

 Investigative journalism uncovers the crucial information that breaks open a secret, putting into view that which the public needs to know.
 Primarily, it entails digging deeper into a particular issue or topic, unveiling hidden truths, exposing wrongdoing, and holding powerful entities or individuals accountable for their actions.